-Reports of misconduct or discrimination committed by the Director of Equal Opportunity and Affirmative Action/Deputy Title IX Coordinator should be reported to the Chief Diversity Officer/Title IX Coordinator at williamslr@apsu.edu or (931) 221-7267.
-Reports of misconduct or discrimination committed by the Chief Diversity Officer/Title IX Coordinator should be reported to APSU's President at jacksonlp@apsu.edu or (931) 221-7566.
+Reports of misconduct or discrimination committed by the Director of Equal Opportunity and Investigator/Deputy Title IX Coordinator should be reported to the Chief of Institutional Culture/Title IX Coordinator at williamslr@apsu.edu or (931) 221-7267.
+Reports of misconduct or discrimination committed by the Chief of Institutional Culture/Title IX Coordinator should be reported to APSU's President at jacksonlp@apsu.edu or (931) 221-7566.